Abdulmumin1/yaqeen.me/src/routes/blog/posts/affordable-altenative-for-website-analytics.md

 Let's be real:

 - If you need enterprise features, this isn't for you
-- If you're doing >50k hits/month, you've outgrown us
+- If you're doing >1M hits/month, you've outgrown us
 - If you need ML-powered predictions, look elsewhere

 ### The Price Breakdown You Actually Care About

-$7/month gets you:
+$4/month gets you:

 - 5 websites (will increase in the future)
-- 50k hits/month
+- Unlimited hits/month
 - All features included
 - No upsells or hidden fees